alevchuk/minibank/README.md

 > sudo parted  -a optimal   /dev/sdc mkpart primary btrfs 10GB 299.9GiB
 > ```
 > Azure WARNING: `/dev/sdc` may unexpectedly refer to a drive with valuable data.
 Only do this on a newly created Virtual Machines and mounting a newly created Data Disk, otherwise you're risking to loose data that was only your previous volumes.
 To check, first run `sudo parted /dev/sdc print` and verify that there were no Partition Table before performing the `mklabel` and `mkpart` actions.

+#### Google Cloud
+> for Google Cloud use /dev/sdb , skip First and Second partitions because that's already on a separate device.
+> ```
+> sudo parted /dev/sdb  mklabel msdos
+> ```
+> Warning: The existing disk label on /dev/sdb will be destroyed and all data on this disk will be lost.
+Do you want to >continue?
+Yes/No? yes
+> ```
+> sudo parted  -a optimal   /dev/sdb mkpart primary btrfs 0% 10GiB
+> sudo parted  -a optimal   /dev/sdb mkpart primary btrfs 10GB 299.9GiB
+> ```

 ### iSCSI